Ultimate Berlin Travel Guide: Everything You Need For Your Trip

 Before you book your flight, it’s important to make sure you’re cleared for travel.
 Depending on your citizenship, you might need a visa to visit Germany.

-• If you live in the EU, EEA or Switzerland
+- If you live in the EU, EEA, or Switzerland

-You are free to visit, live and work Germany without a visa.
+You are free to visit, live, and work in Germany without a visa. - If you live in the Schengen zone

 You can visit Germany without a visa.
-You are permitted to stay in Germany for 90 days in a 180 day period.
-Staying longer (or working) will require a residence permit.
+You are permitted to stay in Germany for 90 days in a 180-day period.
+Staying longer (or working) will require a residence permit. - If you live elsewhere

 Here are the full visa requirements for Germany listed by country.